Object data

 Fair.
 The painting is abraded and there are some discoloured retouchings.
 The varnish is discoloured.

 ?
 Inherited by the painter’s son, Paulus Potter (1625-54);1 ? his widow, Adriana Balckeneynde (c.
 1626-90) and her second husband, Dirck Jansz van Reenen (c.
 1628-1705), The Hague and Rotterdam; ? by descent to their grandson, Laurens Lamoraal van Reenen (1722-1800), The Hague; his sale, The Hague (J.W. van Alphen), 7 June 1820, no. 6, fl.
-27, to Asmutz,2 or to Alisiman,3 ? for Adriaan van der Hoop (1778-1854), Amsterdam;4 by whom bequeathed to the City of Amsterdam with the rest of his collection, 1854;5 on loan to the museum from the City of Amsterdam since 30 June 18856
+27, to Asmutz,2 or to Alisiman,3 ? for Adriaan van der Hoop (1778-1854), Amsterdam;4 by whom bequeathed to the City of Amsterdam with the rest of his collection, 1854;5 on loan from the City of Amsterdam to the museum since 30 June 18856

 Object number: SK-C-204